arcarey/arcarey/README.md

 - 👋 Hi, I’m @arcarey
-- 👀 I’m interested in back end development
+- 👀 I’m interested in web and backend development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...